HomeBlogHow to remove iron-on letters from clothes: a step-by-step guide

 Adhesive removers like Goo Gone are highly effective for this step, but always ensure they’re safe for the type of fabric you’re working with.

-To remove any leftover adhesive remover or residue, give the garment a thorough wash.
+To remove any leftover adhesive remover or residue, wash the garment thoroughly.

 This final step restores the fabric’s original texture and ensures it’s ready for wear or further customization.